Knowledge base

 To help you identify the most suitable kSuite offer for your needs, refer to this other guide.

-The kSuite offer provided by Infomaniak does not include web hosting service for a page or a website on the Internet.
+The kSuite offer provided by Infomaniak does not include a web hosting service for a page or a website on the Internet.

 To help you identify the most suitable hosting offer for your needs, refer to this other guide.